Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 **`shared`** folder

-In `shared` are - of course - files saved, which you want to share among the project.
+The `shared` folder contains files, that you want to share all over the project.
 Think of
 - helper scripts (js, scss)
 - dumb components (for single page apps)
 - re-usage in different pages/features